 After stumbling and fretting through the Business Foundation and first few weeks of P1, I went back to design basics.
-I experimented with multiple options to find my rhythm in this fast-paced course and realised that the following five rules of design can also be applied to INSEAD education:
+I experimented with multiple options to find my rhythm in this fast-paced course and realised that the following five rules of design can also be applied to INSEAD education.

 A simple rule, it requires the designer to divide any given space in three rows and columns with focal points added to each intersection.
 This rule is so common that it often reflects in many business concepts such as Economics (as the ‘three major competitors’), Organisation Design (as ‘technology, people and processes’), and new ventures (as ‘entrepreneur, team and investors’).
 The focal points on the other hand aid in using your time and effort more effectively.